leahgarrett/go-intro-workshop/04_loops.md

 ## Practice

 ### Temperature
-Extend the following temperature example to ask for the temperature and display the converted temperature in a loop 5 times.
+Extend the following temperature example to loop 5 times asking for the temperature and displaying the converted temperature 5 times.

 ```go
 package main